+Data from clinical trials indicate that mRNA COVID-19 vaccines are safe in persons with evidence of a prior SARS-CoV-2 infection.
 Vaccination should be offered to individuals regardless of history of COVID-19 (symptomatic or asymptomatic).
 The length of immunity after recovering from COVID-19 is unknown; early studies show that it is not long lasting and rare cases of reinfection have been reported.
-The CDC states current evidence suggests reinfection is uncommon within 90 days after initial infection, so vaccination could be deferred until the end of this period; however, given initially limited supply of vaccines, it is not certain when another opportunity for vaccination will be available to you.

 Testing specifically to determine whether a person has active or prior COVID-19 infection is not recommended solely for the purpose of vaccine decision-making.